Alumni nominees honored at 2021 Peabody Awards

 Clockwise from left to right: Mario Furloni, Liliana Michelena, Lauren Schwartzman, Brian Krans, Mary Newman, Spencer Silva, Emma Schwartz, Zachary Stauffer.

-“It’s gratifying to see the great work of so many of our partners recognized by the Peabody Awards Board of Jurors,” said Jonathan Logan, President and CEO of the Jonathan Logan Family Foundation.
+Poster of the film “It’s gratifying to see the great work of so many of our partners recognized by the Peabody Awards Board of Jurors,” said Jonathan Logan, President and CEO of the Jonathan Logan Family Foundation.
 “Both of our nominated documentaries, “Crip Camp” and “Welcome to Chechnya,” elevate social justice issues of great importance and are having real-world impact.
 In the News category, FRONTLINE’s five nominations, including one for the JLFF-supported “Whose Vote Counts,” are a testament to the program’s steadfast commitment to truth and telling stories that matter.”

 Dean's Newsletter